Confederation of Independent Poland

 Confederation of Independent Poland (KPN, Konfederacja Polski Niepodległej [kɔnfɛdɛˈratsja ˈpɔlskʲi ɲɛpɔˈdlɛɡɫɛj]) was a Polish nationalist political party founded on 1 September 1979 by Leszek Moczulski and others declaring support for the pre-war traditions of Sanacja and Józef Piłsudski.

-It was the first independent political party that was publicly proclaimed in the Eastern Bloc, it was however unrecognized by the communistic People's Republic of Poland government and its chief activists were arrested several times.
+It was the first independent political party that was publicly proclaimed in the Eastern Bloc, it was however unrecognized by the communist People's Republic of Poland government and its chief activists were arrested several times.
 It didn't participate in the Polish Roundtable Negotiations with the communists.

 History

 Foundation

-After the fragmentation of the anti-communist ROPCiO (Movement for the protection of human and civil rights), former leader Leszek Moczulski began preoparing structures for a new organization with other independence activists, most importantly Romuald Szeremietiew and Tadeusz Stański.
-It was decided that the new organization would be a Confedertion (that is how parties in the Polish-Lithuanian Commonwealth were called) of many different groupings of Piłsudskiite and Sanation tradition.
-This new organization declared continuity with the 1913 Komisja Tymczasowych Skonfederowanych Strnonnicstw Niepodległościowych.
+After the fragmentation of the anti-communist ROPCiO (Movement for the protection of human and civil rights), former leader Leszek Moczulski began preparing structures for a new organization with other independence activists, most importantly Romuald Szeremietiew and Tadeusz Stański.
+It was decided that the new organization would be a Confederation (that is how parties in the Polish-Lithuanian Commonwealth were called) of many different groupings of Piłsudskiite and Sanation tradition.
+This new organization declared continuity with the 1913 Komisja Tymczasowych Skonfederowanych Stronnict Niepodległościowych.

 Leszek Moczulski wrote the founding document of the new party - A revolution without a revolution, which was a reference to Piłsudski's concept of a "revolution without revolutionary consequences".
 The party would officially be established on the 40th anniversary of the outbreak of World War 2, on 1 September 1979 during celebrations in front of the ruins of the Saxon Palace, the Tomb of the Unknown Soldier, a symbol for pre-war independent Poland.

 The founding "Act of the Confederation of Independent Poland" was signed by 35 founding members of the party.
 20 of these founding members were arrested that same day by the communist dictatorship, the other 15 followed in the same week.
 The party would be the first independent party founded in the communist eastern bloc.

-On 17 September 1979 Leszek Moczulski was elected the leader of the party, at a meeting in Moczulski's department.
+On 17 September 1979, Leszek Moczulski was elected the leader of the party, at a meeting in Moczulski's department.
 The meeting was interrupted by the communist Polish Security Service and most of the participants were arrested.